EndPointCorp/end-point-blog/2010/09/21/listennotify-improvements-in-postgresql.html.md

 ...
 ```

-Here's what the output looks like under version 9.0 of Postgres:
+Here’s what the output looks like under version 9.0 of Postgres:

 ```nohighlight
 Postgres version is 90000